elalber2000/stop_slop/readme.md

 # 🚫🧟 StopSlop

-The objective of this project is to use AI to avoid slop (low-quality, unoriginal, or spammy material—often AI-generated—that adds noise rather than value) websites.
+The objective of this project is to use AI to avoid slop (low-quality, unoriginal, or spammy material —often AI-generated— that adds noise rather than value) websites.
 Then, implement a chrome extension to automatically flag websites based on the classification.
 <br><br>
 Main limitations:
 - The model should be very very (very) lightweight